DrBlury/Event-Driven-Service-Example/docs/message_processing.md

 ### Envelope extraction

 - Consumer adapters normalise Kafka, RabbitMQ, or SNS/SQS records into an internal envelope that carries metadata, routing keys, and payload bytes.
-- Correlation identifiers and trace context are promoted for OpenTelemetry instrumentation.

 ### Schema resolution and decoding

 - Metadata drives selection of the generated Protobuf type.
-- JSON payloads are unmarshalled into the generated struct; malformed messages retain the original payload for diagnosis.
+- JSON payloads are unmarshalled into the generated struct; malformed messages retain the original payload for diagnosis and will be sent to the DLQ.

 ### Validation

-- Validation rules produced by `protoc-gen-validate` guard business constraints and required properties.
+- Validation rules produced by `buf.validate` guard business constraints and required properties.
+- CEL is used to express complex invariants that go beyond basic field checks.
 - Failures are logged with structured context and the event is redirected to the dead-letter queue (DLQ).

 ### Handler execution

-- Registered handlers are invoked with a strongly typed request and a Watermill context that exposes logging, metrics, and tracing helpers.
+- Registered (typed) handlers need to be invoked with a strongly typed request struct.
 - Returning an `UnprocessableEventError` signals that retries should stop and the DLQ path should be followed.

 ### Response emission

-- Successful handlers can either publish to a response topic or perform side effects such as persisting to the database.
+- Handlers can either publish to a response topic and perform side effects such as persisting to the database or calling external APIs.
 - Acknowledgements are propagated back to the original broker to advance offsets safely.

 ## Sample Handler Implementation